hakimel/reveal.js/README.md

 	// If true; each slide will be pushed to the browser history
 	history: true,

+	// Loops the presentation, defaults to false
+	loop: false,

 	// Flags if mouse wheel navigation should be enabled
 	mouseWheel: true,